On religion…

 A way to explain the unexplainable.

-Most all religions and science are saying the same thing.
-There is an entity <insert> (god, Tao, nature, entropy, universal spirit, etc.) which forms/controls/manages/laughs at the universe and when man dies the <insert> (soul, spirit, aura, atoms, etc.) returns to the universal energy and continue existence in some form.
+No single ideology or belief system has a monopoly on truth.
+Most all religions are using different language to are point to the same concept.
+There is an entity ‘x’ (god, Tao, nature, entropy, universal spirit, etc.) which forms/controls/manages/laughs at the universe and when man dies the ‘y’ (soul, spirit, aura, atoms, etc.) returns to the universal energy and continue existence in some form.
+When you discover and more importantly experience that x = y…you have awakened to the truth.

 We are all limited by our language.
 Some people use the word God because we don't know what other words to ascribe to these ideas or experiences.